 - Use topography, grading, and road and parking alignment to screen parking in strictly grassland landscapes.
+Use grading sparingly in favor of other design considerations.
 Avoiding introducing trees within open grasslands is important to retain the integrity of open grassland views.
 In both chaparral and oak woodland settings, shrubs and trees may be considered for screens that mimic the distribution of the existing native vegetation.
-In other locations, seek topographic or geologic features, such asrock outcroppings, to shield parking from view and integrate it into native landforms.
+In other locations, seek topographic or geologic features, such as rock outcroppings, to shield parking from view and integrate it into native landforms.
 Nestle parking and roads down into existing contours and landscape.
 Avoid siting on visually exposed ridge lines. - Grasslands are particularly vulnerable and have decreased in area compared to other habitat types in the Peninsula Watershed.
-Avoid fragmenting to minimize habitat loss. - Take particular care in designing pathways for movement and circulation providing pathways that offer visual interest and pathways that allow visitors to arrive at desired destination points.
+Avoid fragmenting to minimize habitat loss.

+- Take particular care in designing pathways for movement and circulation providing pathways that offer visual interest and pathways that allow visitors to arrive at desired destination points.
 Grasslands are particularly vulnerable to pedestrian and cyclist access off trails.
-Where necessary use subtle barrier strategies to guide pedestrian and cyclist access to avoid the creation of informal pathways that damage the resources.

-- Take advantage of native topography to lay out parking without creating unnatural topographic grading or over-steepened berms.
-Where significant cut or fill slopes appear required, consider increasing the scope of grading to allow designers to blend new parking grades into the native topography in a naturalistic manner. - Explore use of low stone, rusticated poured-in place concrete or dry stack boulder walls, where appropriate and advantageous, to grade parking features into the existing topography and screen it from adjacent area and viewsheds. - Avoid adding non-essential perching features such as fences, shelters, or posts which give raptors an unnatural hunting advantage.
+Where necessary use subtle barrier strategies to guide pedestrian and cyclist access to avoid the creation of informal pathways that damage the resources. - Take advantage of native topography to lay out parking without creating unnatural topographic grading or over-steepened berms.
+Where significant cut or fill slopes appear required, consider increasing the scope of grading to allow designers to blend new parking grades into the native topography in a naturalistic manner. - Explore use of natural low stone, rusticated poured-in place concrete or dry stack natural boulder walls consistent with the terrain, where appropriate and advantageous, to grade parking features into the existing topography and screen it from adjacent area and viewsheds. - Avoid adding non-essential perching features such as fences, shelters, or posts which give raptors an unnatural hunting advantage.